Software architecture

 - Driven ports: Define how the app interacts with external services.

-What Sets Hexagonal Apart
+What sets Hexagonal apart

 - Flexible integration: By clearly separating the roles on the driver and driven sides, the architecture easily accommodates various interfaces and integration mechanisms.